PagerDuty/security-training/docs/for_engineers/index.md

 When passing a cookie to the client, we want to be sure we set the `secure` and `httpOnly` flags on those cookies.
 This ensures that the session ID is only ever sent over a secure connection, and cannot be accessed via a client-side script (reducing the risk of it being stolen if someone exploits an XSS vulnerability for example).
 We also want to be sure we specify a domain, so that the cookie won't be shared with anyone else but us.

-The final things is to always make sure you generate a completely new session ID and send that to the user if their privileges ever get elevated (i.e they login).
+The final thing is to always make sure you generate a completely new session ID and send that to the user if their privileges ever get elevated (i.e they login).
 This helps to prevent session fixation, since the user would be in a new session once they've logged in.

 ---